dgtlmoon/changedetection.io/README.md

 Please :star: star :star: this project and help it grow! https://github.com/dgtlmoon/changedetection.io/

-### Filter by elements using the Visual Selector tool.
+### Target specific parts of the webpage using the Visual Selector tool.

 Available when connected to a <a href="https://github.com/dgtlmoon/changedetection.io/wiki/Playwright-content-fetcher">playwright content fetcher</a> (included as part of our subscription service)